Course evaluation and analysis of doctoral courses

 A participant list is to be sent to the Evaluation Unit no later than the day after course start, as follows:

 The participants can reply to it during about two weeks and two reminders will be sent out during this period.
 When the survey is closed and completed the Evaluation Unit will create two reports that will be sent as report links to you as a course director.

 The full version report includes all questions, even the open and the course specific ones.
-This is to be used as a basis for your course evaluation (reflection) and as part of your report to relevant doctoral programme or research school, or to the Course and programme committee.
+This is to be used as a basis for your course analysis (reflection) and as part of your report to the relevant doctoral programme or research school, or to the Course and Programme Committee.

 If you wish to make a more in-depth analysis of the result from the course evaluation, you can request that the Evaluation Unit also sends the result as an Excel file.